dmacvicar/dmacvicar.github.io.old/_posts/2016-03-16-susemanager-3-backstage.markdown

 ## Introduction

-During the last year we have been working on SUSE Manager 3, the next release of [SUSE's Systems Management product](https://www.suse.com/products/suse-manager/), which includes additional capabilities around Configuration Management and Complaince.
+During the last year we have been working on SUSE Manager 3, the next release of [SUSE's Systems Management product](https://www.suse.com/products/suse-manager/), which includes additional capabilities around Configuration Management and Compliance.
 This article details this journey from the team's perspective that may be of interest of product enthusiasts and developers.

 ## Sweet did not last